* Case involves Countrywide mortgage securities

 * Trustee BNY Mellon to present case for deal approval

 * AIG, Federal Home Loan banks call settlement inadequate

 By Karen Freifeld

-Bank of America agreed to the settlement in June 2011 to resolve the claims of investors in bonds issued by mortgage lender Countrywide Financial Corp, which Bank of America bought in 2008.
+Bank of America agreed to the proposed settlement in June 2011 to resolve claims by investors who held bonds issued by mortgage lender Countrywide Financial Corp, which Bank of America bought in 2008.

-Twenty-two institutional investors, including BlackRock Inc , MetLife Inc and Allianz SE’s Pacific Investment Management Co entered into the settlement.
-American International Group Inc and others have objected, saying the settlement offered them only a fraction of the money they lost.
+Twenty-two institutional investors, including BlackRock Inc , MetLife Inc and Allianz SE’s Pacific Investment Management Co entered into the deal.
+But American International Group Inc and others objected, saying the settlement offered them only a fraction of the money they lost.

-The opponents are expected to argue that losses to the trusts might exceed $100 billion.
-They claim BNY Mellon placed its interests and those of Bank of America above those of bond holders.
-And they point out BNY Mellon gets trust business from Bank of America.
+The opponents say losses to the trusts might exceed $100 billion, according to court papers.
+They claim BNY Mellon placed its interests and those of Bank of America above certificate- holders.
+They point out BNY Mellon gets trust business from the bank.

 A ruling could take months after the trial is completed.